How to Setup AWS RADIUS Server (NPS) Cloud RADIUS for Wireless Authentication

 APs unreachable: Access points that were not online and thus could not be tested with.

-(Optional) Deploy a PEAP Wireless Profile using Group Policy
+(Optional) Deploy a PEAP Wireless Profile using AD Group Policy

 The following instructions explain how to push a PEAP wireless profile to domain computers using a GPO, on a Domain Controller running Windows Server: